 Liver and Pancreas: Conditions & Treatments

-At the H.H.
-Chao Comprehensive Digestive Disease Center, part of UCI Health, our physicians are experts in the diagnosis and treatment of diseases and disorders of the hepatobiliary system, including the liver, pancreas, gallbladder and bile ducts.
+At the UCI Health Digestive Health Institute (DHI), our physicians are experts in the diagnosis and treatment of diseases and disorders of the hepatobiliary system, including the liver, pancreas, gallbladder and bile ducts.

 We treat the full spectrum of conditions affecting the hepatobiliary system, including: